 Here are a couple of our visits – this one is in August 2016.
 The Japanese salarymen are in full swing.

 Sliced beef and ox tongue in chilli sauce £8.
-It’s s melange of offaly good parts served cold and marinated in hot oil, sesame, coriander along with mouth-numbing Szechuan pepper.
+It’s s melange of offaly good parts (see what I did there) served cold, is coated in fiery hot oil, sesame, coriander along with mouth-numbing Szechuan pepper.

-Slices of honey-comb tripe is included – it isn’t for the faint of heart but it is really delicious.
+Slices of honey-comb tripe is included – it isn’t for the faint of heart, but the whole beast should be enjoyed.

-3 plain rices at £6 is a must for three people as the food is so robust in flavour.
-It’s the short grain variety which can be picked up in sticky clumps.
+3 plain rices at £6 is a must for three people, as the food is so robust in flavour.
+It’s the short grain variety which can be picked up in sticky clumps with your chopsticks.

-Dried French green beans with spicy mince pork £8.
-They are deep fried to give them that craggy exterior and what happens in this process is that the moisture is reduced in the bean which enhances the inherent sweet flavour.
-It’s then wok fried in umami laden salty fermented soy beans, dried chilli, pork and a heap of garlic.
+Fried French green beans with spicy mince pork £8.
+They are deep fried to give them that craggy exterior and what happens in this process is that the moisture is reduced in the beans.
+This concentrates the inherent sweet flavour.
+It’s then wok fried in umami laden salty fermented soy beans, dried chilli, pork and a heap of vampire slaying garlic.

 Stewed beef with potato £8.90.
-It comes with deep slow cooked brisket flavour pimped with star anise.
+It comes with deep slow cooked brisket flavour, fully amped with the aniseed punch of star anise, the fragrancy of ginger.

 The damage for 3 people.